pubnub/eon-chart/readme.md

 ## Customize Your Graph

-PubNub-C3 works will all supported graph types in C3.
+eon-chart works will all supported graph types in C3.
 Just check out the examples above.

 You can learn more about customizing your graph from [the official C3 docs](http://c3js.org/gettingstarted.html#customize).